 Emotional highs and lows are common in adolescence.
 Depression, on the other hand, is a different matter.
 It’s not simply teen moodiness; it’s a serious mental health condition.
 The first step in understanding the difference is knowing what mental and emotional disorders look like.
 Irregular sleep patterns, social withdrawal, sudden lack of interest in areas they were formally passionate about, these can all be patterns pointing to a deeper imbalance going on.

 By definition, an imbalance is the “lack of proportion or relation between corresponding things.”
 Many parents with teens know that in the world of growing adolescents, blowing things out of proportion is par for the course.
-With a clinical imbalance, however, the duration and severity is much more.
-Disorders such as anxiety, Bipolar, depression, or drug and alcohol addiction, aren’t your typical teen rebellion issues.
+With a clinical imbalance, however, the duration and severity are much more.
+Disorders such as anxiety, Bipolar, depression, or drug and alcohol addiction aren’t your typical teen rebellion issues.